 Feniks Essence Speakers Review

-Our reviewers are sometimes spoiled, and it's not just because they get to review cool hardware.
-While nice audio equipment is usually last on the list for most gamers looking for an upgrade, Dmitry doesn't need to worry.
+Our reviewers are sometimes spoiled, and it’s not just because they get to review cool hardware.
+While nice audio equipment is usually last on the list for most gamers looking for an upgrade, Dmitry doesn’t need to worry.
 His ears are usually enveloped in the Sennheiser HD800s, which retail for $1,000 or more and are considered some of the best headphones in the world.
-Can his coddled ears be blown away by the Feniks Essence speaker set, which is available on Kickstarter and aims to be one of the best in world?
+Can his coddled ears be blown away by the Feniks Essence speaker set, which aims to be one of the best in world?

 Feniks set out to creative a harmonic cohesion between speaker design and audio properties with the Essence speaker system, which was designed and produced in Switzerland.
 The compact pair are available in a variety of color combinations, with a metal exterior featuring a matte front surface and glossy sides.
 The modern design language looks sharp, while still being totally friendly to a computer desk or small space.